MoOx/pjax/README.md

 [![Build Status](http://img.shields.io/travis/MoOx/pjax.svg)](https://travis-ci.org/MoOx/pjax).

-> Easily enable fast Ajax navigation on any website (using pushState +  xhr)
+> Easily enable fast AJAX navigation on any website (using pushState +  XHR)

-Pjax is ~~a jQuery plugin~~ **a standalone JavaScript module** that uses ajax (XmlHttpRequest) and [pushState()](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) to deliver a fast browsing experience.
+Pjax is ~~a jQuery plugin~~ **a standalone JavaScript module** that uses AJAX (XmlHttpRequest) and [pushState()](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) to deliver a fast browsing experience.

-_It allow you to completely transform user experience of standard websites (server side generated or static ones) to make them feel they browse an app.
-Especially for user that have low bandwidth connection._
+_It allows you to completely transform the user experience of standard websites (server side generated or static ones) to make them feel like they are browsing an app, especially for users with low bandwidth connection._

-**No more full page reload.
-No more lots of HTTP request.**
+**No more full page reloads.
+No more multiple HTTP requests.**

 ## Demo